anj0la/FitSentiment/README.md

 ```

 5. Add the system path of the parent project directory to your PYTHONPATH in your shell profile.
 Zsh is typically ~/.zshrc, while Bash is typically ~/.bash_profile or ~/.bashrc.
-Replace "~/.zshrc" with the equivalent bash commands.
+Replace ~/.zshrc with the equivalent bash commands.

-### ~/.zshrc example
+5a.
 Open the shell profile.
 ```
 sudo nano ~/.zshrc
 ```

+5b.
 Add the directory to your PYTHONPATH.

 ```
 export PYTHONPATH="/path/to/your/project"
 ```

+5c.
 Save the file and exit the text editor.
 Then, run source ~/.zshrc to apply the change.

 ```
 source ~/.zshrc